reactjs/react.dev/content/docs/state-and-lifecycle.md

 ## The Data Flows Down {#the-data-flows-down}

-Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn't care whether it is defined as a function or a class.
+Neither parent or child components can know if a certain component is stateful or stateless, and they shouldn't care whether it is defined as a function or a class.

 This is why state is often called local or encapsulated.
 It is not accessible to any component other than the one that owns and sets it.